mk-saadi/react-toast-master/README.md

 ## 📔 Documentation and Demo

-Check [website](https://react-toast-master.web.app)( under development ) to get a better understanding!
+Check [website](https://react-toast-master.netlify.app/) to get a better understanding!

 ## 📜 License